DirkHeijnen/krul_interpreter/README.md

 [![YourActionName Actions Status](https://github.com/DirkHeijnen/krul_interpreter/workflows/ci/badge.svg)](https://github.com/DirkHeijnen/krul_interpreter/actions)

-This is a school project for Avans University in which an interpreter is build for an assembly like language.
+This is a school project for Avans University in which an interpreter is build for an assembly like language named krul.

 ## Features